11 Health Benefits Of Pistachio & Effects If You Eat Too Many

 From supporting weight loss to promoting heart health, pistachios improve your overall health.

-Several benefits of pistachio nuts make them a wonderful addition to any diet.
+The many benefits of pistachios make them a wonderful addition to any diet.
 Pistachios (Pistacia vera)contain potent antioxidants, dietary fibers, proteins, vitamins, and healthy fats.
-These low-fat nuts may enhance gut health, help control blood glucose levels, and aid in weight management.
+These low-fat nuts may enhance gut health, help control blood glucose levels, and aid in weight management (1).

 This article discusses the benefits of pistachio nuts, their nutritional profile, how to consume them, and any potential side effects.
 So let’s take a look at what pistachios are good for.